Urigo/graphql-modules/docs/guides/load-your-schema.md

 ## Using Sonar And Epoxy

-One of the tools of GraphQL Modules is `@graphql-modules/epoxy`, it has a power mechanism for finding and loading your schema and resolvers files.
+You can use Sonar and Epoxy libraries, from `graphql-toolkit` - it has a power mechanism for finding and loading your schema and resolvers files.

-Along with `@graphql-modules/epoxy`, you can separate your GraphQL schema definition and resolvers to smaller parts, and load without specifying each file.
+With `epoxy`, you can separate your GraphQL schema definition and resolvers to smaller parts, and load without specifying each file.

 For example, given the following structure: